mariochampion/gitmynotes/README.md

 ## to do

-* Massive rename... to what?
+* Massive rename... to what? gitmynotes

 * create self executing mac shell command to wrap around python script.
 * oss users trigger/set this up via cron or... automator?